Women in Fire and Emergency (WFENZ)

 A key focus for us is to connect women in fire and emergency roles.
 There are a number of ways you can get involved, visit our networking page to find out more or email us now email@example.com.

-Women that are already in the fire services are invited to join our Facebook group(external link)
+Women who are already in the fire services are invited to join our Facebook group(external link)

 The Women in Fire and Emergency New Zealand (WFENZ) network was formally established in 2016 to identify, support and grow the talent of our operational women.
 Through WFENZ, we connected with over 460 women in operational roles (approximately a quarter), including both volunteers and career staff.
 This gave us an insight into the perspectives and experiences of our frontline women – the challenges and issues they face, and the things that work well.